A008

 When covid-19 hit, we had three months to digitalize their 100-year old income model.

+During the first 2 hours we had over 30.000 orders, sometimes coming in at a rate of 20 orders per second.
 For the entire period, 750.000 orders were placed and 45.000 children sold flowers, collecting around 60.000.000 SEK in total.
 All funds will be used as financial aid for low-income families in Sweden.